 Six months later Jean jumped at the chance to join the Emeritus team and is loving every second of it, from helping out in the tasting room and with club shipments to running the company’s social media accounts and website.
 (Say hello to the writer of the E-Files!)
 When her husband proposed, Hallberg Ranch was the natural choice for their engagement photos.

-Jean is a cat mom of three rescues, and will be more than happy to show off pictures and swap pet stories.
+Jean is a cat mom of three rescue girls, and will be more than happy to show off pictures and swap pet stories.
 Her second oldest cat is also a big fan of the Ruby Ruby, and rosé in general, despite being quickly shooed away from the glass every time.
 Apparently it runs in the family!

 Thank you for your interest in our family-owned winery and dry farmed, estate grown Pinot Noirs!
 Joining our mailing list is the best way to stay up to date on all things Emeritus.
 You’ll receive notifications of new releases, events, special offers, and more.
 We look forward to sharing our wines with you in the future!